ludeknovy/jtl-reporter-docs/docs/introduction/features.md

 ## Create custom label chart

 JtlReport provides you with a couple of ready-made charts, but you can create your custom chart with any metrics available on it.
 This way can explore and find even more correlations.
-The chart gets automatically saved, and the next time you open the performance report, it preloads the last saved state.
+The chart gets automatically saved, and the next time you open the performance test report, it preloads the last saved state.

 ## Anonymous report sharing
 Do you need to share a report with someone without the application credentials?
-No problem, we got you covered - you can create a special link to share the performance report with anyone without the need of having an account.
+No problem, we got you covered - you can create a special link to share the performance test report with anyone without the need of having an account.
 And no worries, you can always revoke the link.
 No more to sending HTML reports via emails ;)

 See how to set up a anonymous report sharing [here](/docs/guides/administration/anonymous_sharing).